build-with-groq/groq-customer-service-template/README.md

 If you encounter issues:
 1. Check the console output for error messages
 2. Verify all requirements are installed
-3. Ensure your Groq API key is valid and has credits
+3. Ensure your Groq API key is valid
 4. Check the [Groq Community Forum](https://community.groq.com) for support

 ## Next Steps